Getting to Know Your Neighborhood: The South End

-Developed in the mid-19th century to relieve overcrowding in downtown Boston and Beacon Hill, the neighborhood was originally a narrow strip of land, surrounded by salt marshes, connecting Boston to Roxbury.
-The South End was created with landfill from nearby Needham.
-Charles Bulfinch, one of the nation’s most prominent architects (the Massachusetts State House, the Boston Common, and much of the US Capitol), was hired to design the new neighborhood.
+Developed in the mid-19th century to relieve overcrowding in downtown Boston and Beacon Hill, the neighborhood, originally a narrow strip of land surrounded by salt marshes connecting Boston to Roxbury, was created with landfill from nearby Needham.
+Prominent architect Charles Bulfinch (the Massachusetts State House, the Boston Common, and much of the US Capitol), designed the new neighborhood.

-Today, Bulfinch’s imprint can still be found in the area.
+Today, Bulfinch’s imprint can still be found.
 Tree-lined streets are graced by connected brick bow-front townhouses surrounded by iron gates and built around a series of shaded pocket parks, many with elegant fountains.
 In 1973, the South End was listed on the National Register of Historic Places as “the largest urban Victorian neighborhood in the country.”

 By the early 1960s the area had become synonymous with crime and poverty.
-But the neighborhood underwent another gentrification beginning in the late 1970s, led primarily by gay men.
+But it underwent another gentrification beginning in the late 1970s, led primarily by gay men.

 Southwest Corridor Park follows the Orange Line nearly five miles, from Forest Hills in Jamaica Plain to Back Bay station.
 A stroll along the section between the Mass Ave and Back Bay subway stops is a great way to start a visit to the South End.
 The gently meandering path, popular with dog walkers, joggers, and cyclists, is dotted with community gardens maintained by local residents.